bit-part/mt-plugin-DataAPIExtendSearch/README.md

 ## Overview

-You can filter entries by tag, category and date.
+Add filters by Tag, Category and Date to Data API Endpoint of Entries.

 ## Prerequisites